stevenwalton/.dotfiles/README.md

 This includes everything that is needed to run my current .vimrc as written.

-Pathogen, NerdTree, and vividchalk are included in this.

-Since the .vimrc file is contained in here I would suggest running the command

-ln -s /path/to/.vim/.vimrc ~/.vimrc

-If you do it this way then you can update with git and not have to copy the rc file over every time you update

-To get the colours, pathogen, and nerdtree to work properly do the following

 Run the following commands
 ----------------------------
+To get your vimrc file running correctly rm ~/.vimrc ln -s ~/.vim/vimrc ~/.vimrc

+If you would like to use the bashrc file, then do the same.
+Note that it has archey3 in it and you might want to remove that line

+To update submodules
    git submodule init
    git submodule update

 Included Plugins
 --------------------------------------